jacklorusso/astro-site/src/content/post/my-design-philosophy.md

 - Development is design.
 - Make space to vibe and have fun together (not just spar and critique).

-Maybe I'll expand on these points a bit more in a later post, but you know what — I like how this little blog has turned out.
+Maybe I'll expand on these points a bit more in a later post, but you know what...
+I like how this little blog has turned out.

-For now I'll leave you with some links to pieces that deeply influenced me and how I build for the web.
+Here are some pieces that deeply influenced me and how I build for the web.

 ## My own recommended reading list